 Official: 3 dead in Louisiana movie theater shooting, including gunmanPosted: Updated:

-A gunman opened fire at a movie theater in Louisiana on Thursday night, killing at least three person and injuring at least others before shooting himself, officials said.
+(AP) - A gunman opened fire at a movie theater in Lousiana on Thursday evening, killing three people and injuring at least seven others before shooting himself, officials said.

 "We heard a loud pop we thought was a firecracker," Domingue told the newspaper.
 Domingue said she saw "an older white man" standing up and shooting down into the theater, but not in her direction.